Consult a Doctor

 Content Writer

-The Teenage phase is one that is characterized by discoveries.
+The teenage phase is one that is characterized by discoveries.
 The body changes as puberty sets in and the teenager embarks on a journey to maturity.
-The whole teenage stage is centralized on transition from childhood to adulthood, and all the hurdles and ‘mysteries’ it poses to the teenager or parents can be traced down to hormonal changes.
+The whole teenage stage is centralized on the transition from childhood to adulthood, and all the hurdles and ‘mysteries’ it poses to the teenager or parents can be traced down to hormonal changes.
+Teens are defined by the World Health Organization as those between the ages of 13 and 19.

 Teenage girl